seancarmody/rmapaus/README.md

 Here is an example which plots all suburbs falling the in Inner Sydney (10505) Statistical Division.
-Note that postcode boundaries do not always align with Bureau of Statistics boundaries, as is evident here: the black line shows the border of the 10505 Statistcal Division.
+Note that postcode boundaries do not always align with Bureau of Statistics boundaries, as is evident here: the black line shows the border of the 10505 Statistical Division.

 ```
 poa <- get_mapaus("POA", accuracy="full")